nagyistoce/cocoatutorials/gso13trunk/msvc2005/ReadMe.txt

 2    Design

-     expat and zlib1.2.5 (and earlier) do not provide 64 bit builds for DevStudio.
+     expat-2.10.0 and zlib1.2.5 (and earlier) do not provide 64 bit builds for DevStudio.

      The projects provided for zlib1.2.7 support 64 bit builds, however it didn't work cleanly for me.
 They use different projects for VC9 and VC10.
-     They don't provide support for VC8 or 11beta.
+     They don't provide support for VC8 or VC11

-     I have created build environments for zlib and expat within exiv2/msvc2005.
+     I have created build environments for zlib, expat and curl within exiv2/msvc2005.
-     I don't include the source code for zlib or expat - only the build environment.
+     I don't include the source code for zlib, expat or curl - only the build environment.

      You are expected to install the "vanilla" expat and zlib libraries in a directory at the same level as exiv2.
-     I personally always build in the directory c:\gnu, however the name/location/spaces of the build directory are all irrelevant, it's only the relative position of expat-2.1.0 and zlib-1.2.7 that matter.
+     I personally always build in the directory c:\gnu, however the name/location/spaces of the build directory are all irrelevant, it's only the relative position of zlib, expat and curl that matter.
-     The names expat-2.1.0 and zlib-1.2.7 are fixed (and used by the .vcproj files)

-     zlib and expat
-     exiv2\msvc2005\zlib\zlib.vcproj                          DevStudio files
-     ..\..\..\zlib-1.2.7\                                   Source code

-     exiv2\msvc2005\expat\expat.vcproj                        DevStudio files
-     ..\..\..\expat-2.1.0\                                  Source code

 2.1  Architecture
      There are directories for every component: